Using Microsoft Copilot agents as chat suggestion sources

 The message your agent returns can be supplemented by a

-.
+ChatSuggestionResponse.
 For more information, refer to Using chat suggestion data types with Copilot agents below.

-Conversational boosting for chat suggestions
+Conversational boosting

-One particularly interesting topic in the context of chat suggestion sources is Conversational boosting.
+One particularly interesting topic in the context of chat suggestion sources is conversational boosting.
 It’s a system topic that’s triggered when the agent can’t find another topic with which to process the input it received.
 Conversational boosting uses generative AI to make suggestions based on the knowledge sources you added to the agent.

 The trigger type for conversational boosting is "On Unknown Intent".
 You can’t select this trigger type in the UI, although you can use it in code representations of a topic and upload it to Microsoft Copilot Studio.